-According to the NHS, one in 3 of us suffers from poor sleep.
-Interestingly, many of are not even aware that we are sleep-deprived!
+According to the NHS, 1 in 3 of us suffers from poor sleep.
+Interestingly, many of us are not even aware that we are sleep-deprived!
 There are many factors that may adversely affect our sleep.
 These include a range of physical and psychological conditions, environmental and lifestyle factors, working patterns and family/caring responsibilities.

 Whatever the reason, we all know how we can feel if we are not getting the sleep we need - tired, grumpy, lacking in concentration.

 However did you know that sleep deprivation can also have profound consequences on your health and your life in general?
 Poor sleep is linked to anxiety and depression, poor performance at work, increased risk of accidents, infertility and more and puts you at risk of serious medical conditions such as obesity, heart disease and diabetes, even shortening life expectancy.

 We accumulate and store all the various stresses and strains of our daily lives in our metaphorical 'stress bucket'.
 One of the functions of sleep is to help us empty this bucket.
 During REM (rapid eye movement) sleep, we process all the upsets and emotions of the day and convert them from being emotional memories to being narrative memories over which we have control.
 Ideally we wake up in the morning with an empty bucket, ready to start the day afresh without any worries.